Scott County, Arkansas

 - 2008: Record-breaking floods cause significant damage throughout the county.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Scott County, Arkansas.
+This timeline provides a condensed summary of the historical journey of Scott County, Arkansas.